Aria (storage engine)

 Aria is a storage engine for the MariaDB and MySQL relational database management systems.
 Its goal is to make a crash-safe alternative to MyISAM.
 It is not transactional.

 Aria has been in development since 2007 and was first announced by Michael "Monty" Widenius on his blog.
-Aria is used for internal temporary tables in MariaDB, a community-developed branch of the MySQL database led by Widenius.
+Aria is used for internal temporary tables and, since MariaDB 10.4, internal system tables in MariaDB.
 Aria is not shipped with MySQL or Percona Server.

 Aria was initially named "Maria", as a reference to Monty's youngest child.

 It was renamed Aria in 2010 to avoid confusion with the main database it is developed for, MariaDB.
 Chris Tooley, who won a contest to suggest the name, wrote, "Aria is Maria without the 'M'; also it is a pleasant musical term."

 Features

 Aria is very similar to MyISAM, but its purpose is to be a crash-safe alternative to MyISAM.

 Aria does not support foreign keys and, currently, transactions.

+Aria was originally conceived as a crash-safe, and eventually fully transactional, replacement for MyISAM and default storage engine for both MariaDB and MySQL.
+Development has proceeded in phases: the current release, Aria 1.5, provides crash safety without full transactions, while a fully transactional Aria 2.0 — intended to match major InnoDB features such as ACID compliance and row-level locking — remains on hold.
+Tables can be created with the TRANSACTIONAL option, which makes them crash-safe and atomic but not transactional in the strict sense, since changes cannot be undone with the ROLLBACK command.